CROSS-signature/CROSS-lib-oqs/docs/LIBOQS.md

 - If necessary, edit also the metadata in file `META.yml`

+- Install the `unifdef` utility, used to remove dead code.
+On a Debian-based system it's as simple as:

+    ```
+    sudo apt install unifdef
+    ```

 - Generate code for the 18 variants:
     ```
     cd generate